gaetankamdje-wabo/Quantifying-the-Impact-of-k-Anonymization-on-Clinical-Data-Quality/README.md

 **Companion code** for the manuscript:

-> Kamdje Wabo, G. *Quantifying the Impact of Anonymization-Induced Clinical Data Quality Loss: An Advanced Methodological Study Using Primary Diagnosis Codes and Hospital Length of Stay.* JMIR Medical Informatics (under review), 2026.
+> Kamdje Wabo, G. *Quantifying the Impact of Anonymization-Induced Clinical Data Quality Loss: A Comprehensive Methodological Study Using Primary Diagnosis Codes and Hospital Length of Stay.* JMIR Medical Informatics (under review), 2026.

 ---